Why Buy stock in Pinterest, Inc. (PINS)?

 Pinterest, Inc. (NYSE:PINS) trade information

-Sporting 1.61% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 31 when the PINS stock price touched $36.15- or saw a rise of 0.86%.
-Year-to-date, Pinterest, Inc. shares have moved 92.27%, while the 5-day performance has seen it change 8.94%.
-Over the past 30 days, the shares of Pinterest, Inc. (NYSE:PINS) have changed 4.52%.
-Short interest in the company has seen 21.51 Million shares shorted with days to cover at 1.35.
+Despite being -4.31% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 02 when the PINS stock price touched $39.64- or saw a rise of 13.27%.
+Year-to-date, Pinterest, Inc. shares have moved 84.44%, while the 5-day performance has seen it change -2.72%.
+Over the past 30 days, the shares of Pinterest, Inc. (NYSE:PINS) have changed -1.52%.
+Short interest in the company has seen 21.51 Million shares shorted with days to cover at 1.31.

 Pinterest, Inc. (PINS) estimates and forecasts